arnaud-lb/php-rdkafka/README.md

 # php-rdkafka

-PHP-rdkafka is a thin [librdkafka](https://github.com/edenhill/librdkafka) binding to providing a working PHP [Kafka](https://kafka.apache.org/) 0.8 client.
+PHP-rdkafka is a thin [librdkafka](https://github.com/edenhill/librdkafka) binding to providing a working PHP 5 / PHP 7 [Kafka](https://kafka.apache.org/) 0.8 client.

 It supports the *consumer*, *producer*, and *metadata* APIs.